exercism/v3/docs/concept-exercises.md

 ### `exercises/shared/.docs/debug.md`

-This file explains how a user that is coding in the browser can still do "debugging."
+This file explains how a student that is coding in the browser can still do "debugging."

 See the C# track's [debug.md file][csharp-docs-debug.md] for an example.